ankitgoyal0301/Homemade-RecipeBowl-Your-Ingredients-Our-Recipes/README.md

 ---

-**Week 13** : (2 November 2020 - 8 November 2020)
+**Week 13-14** : (2 November 2020 - 15 November 2020)

-**Further Developed the RecipeBowl Website:**
+**Added features like Login page and user dashboard:**

 - Developed the website’s front end using the React framework.
-- Added additional features/components like login page, user dashboard, favourite recipe feature, about us page.
+- Added additional features like login page & user dashboard.
 - Integrated front end components with each other.
-- Integrated front end with image-to-recipe feature and cuisine-to-recipe feature.
+- Integrated front end with image-to-recipe and cuisine-to-recipe feature.

 ---

+**Week 15-16** : (16 November 2020 - 29 November 2020)

+**Added User Favourite Recipes feature and fixed some minor bugs:**

+- Developed the website’s front end using the React framework.
+- Added features like favourite recipe bookmark and about us section.
+- Fixed minor bugs like automatic page refreshing in Image-to-recipe feature, state update in the React component and many more.

+---

+**Week 17-18** : (30 November 2020 - 13 December 2020)

+**Developed the feed feature which contains self and other user’s posts:**

+- Created a left panel having shortcuts to jump to components like My Posts, My Favorites, My Dashboard and Change Password.
+- Designed the right panel of the feed which contains the posts of the other users along with the current user.
+- Added the facility to upload a relevant image along with the text.
+- Added a feature to comment on the posts.

+---

 ## Future Plan

 **CURRENT BUGS / CHALLENGES:**

-- The Ingredients-to-Recipe generator sometimes produces irrelevant outputs, due to constraint on dataset size.
+- The Ingredients-to-Recipe generator produces some irrelevant outputs sometimes.

 **FURTHER SCOPE:**

-- Expanding our dataset and improving the text generation model.
+- Getting access of MIT dataset and training the Ingredients-to-Recipe generator to improve it further.
-- The Ingredients-to-recipe model can be further extended to image generation corresponding to the recipe generated.
-- A Post’s feed can be added to the website where people can add their recipes in the form of posts.
+- The Post’s feed can be further developed to recommend posts based on user’s choices.
 - Discussion forum for Q/A among the users.
+- Peer to peer direct chat communication.